brewpi-remix/aioblescan/README.rst

 FAQ
 ===

-Why not use scapy?
+Q. Why not use scapy?

-Scapy is great and you can do
+A. Scapy is great and you can execute the following to get things going.
+But, the great thing with Scapy is that there is so many versions to choose from.... and not all have all the same functions ... and installation can be haphazard, with some version not installing at all.
+Also scapy includes a lot of other protocols and could be an overkill... lastly it is never too late to learn.

 ::